Earth's Magnetic Field

 Animals Use Their Feelings To Navigate

 My hypothesis is that animals, including some humans, use their feelings to navigate.
 Migratory birds feel a primitive version of negative and positive symptoms.
 Their instincts guide them to their destination.
 These birds have much greater sensitivity than humans, as dogs have a much stronger sense of smell than humans.
-These birds also have the ability to distinguish between east and west (which I don’t have).
-This greater sensitivity, along with the ability to distinguish between east and west, allows them to navigate based on their magnetic sense.
+These birds may also have an internal compass (which I don’t have).
+This greater sensitivity, along with their internal compass, allows them to navigate based on their magnetic sense.

 Magnetoreceptive humans have such poor sensitivity that most of them aren’t aware that their feelings are navigational tools.
 They attribute their feelings to other things.
 For example, magnetoreceptive depressed people attribute their mood to negative life events.
 While most depressed people are in fact depressed due to negative life events, this isn’t the case for a minority of depressed people.
 For these people, depressed mood is in fact a navigational tool, directing them south, toward magnetic home.
-Similarly, anxiety isn’t always a reaction to danger or stress.
-For some people, anxiety is a navigational tool, directing them north, toward magnetic home.
+Similarly, positive symptoms like mania/psychosis/tics/anxiety aren't always a reaction to danger or stress.
+For some people, these symptoms are navigational tools, directing them north, toward magnetic home.

 Contact Me

-Feel free to contact me with questions, comments, or requests for consulting.
+Feel free to contact me with questions or comments.